Best Selenium Alternatives you should try:

 Robot Framework is an open-source test automation framework used for acceptance test-driven development (ATDD) and acceptance testing.
 Robot Framework is standard and uses a keyword-driven testing approach and behavior-driven.

-- Robot Framework is an automation framework which uses the external libraries whereas Selenium is a library.
+- Robot Framework is an automation framework that uses the external libraries whereas Selenium is a library.

 - Originally Robot Framework is written in Python but the newest versions use Java as well.